 The RODECaster is a neat device which we think is most ideal for a podcast using 3 or more microphones in a single room, and maybe even doing live broadcasts.

 Here are some common podcasting situations where we think an alternative method would be better:

 - Two people recording in the same room

 For the solo methods, a USB microphone such as the Blue Yeti is perfectly adequate.
 Online recording platforms such as Squadcast take care of the recording for interviews, and retrieving the files is easy.
 Plug in your USB mic and you’re all set.
 For solo recording, Audacity or GarageBand are perfect and free.

 For two people recording in the same room, we like a Zoom handy recorder with inputs for external microphones.
 A USB mixer or audio interface connected to a laptop would be adequate as well.
-We’re also excited to check out the Zoom PodTrak P4 which is coming in October with a lower pricepoint.
+We’re also excited to check out the Zoom PodTrak P4 which is coming soon with a lower pricepoint.
 Zoom has also announced their PodTrak P8 which is larger and more along the lines of the RODECaster.
 Both the Zoom units had user manuals published on their website prior to the products even being available for purchase.

 So are there situations where a RODECaster would be the best fit?
 Absolutely.
 However, most times we’ve come across them being used, it was simply purchased by a podcaster who thought that spending more would give them the best results.
 This couldn’t be farther from the truth.
 Not only do they end up wasting money, but their life and their editor’s life becomes more difficult, and they may even end up with poor results.